matthijs166/transip-dns-zone-exporter/README.md

 ## Conclusion

 Using the **TransIP DNS Zone Exporter** can save you a lot of time when transferring your DNS zone to another provider or backing up your data.
 I hope you find this tool useful!

+Im open to PR's and suggestions to improve this tool.